ellakoa/postcard-poem/content/posts/a-winters-tryst.md

 alt: "111"
 poem: |-
   Aroused by dew drops on her lips
-  The valley spirit stirs beneath the mist
+  The valley spirit stirs in the mist
   Teasing the Drellingore with a wish
   To join her for a winter tryst

-  Tempted by the valleys mirth
+  Tempted by the spirits mirth
   Water trickles from beneath the earth
   Crystal clear, cool and sweet
   Reaching out to caress her thirsty feet